-Immerse yourself in the
+Immerse yourself in the ultimate piano-playing experience

 Playing an expressive piano at a great-sounding venue feels incredible.
 The purity of the piano tone.
 The responsiveness of the keyboard.
 And the ambience of the room that further enhances the sound.
 But instead of just imagining how it would feel, why not find out for yourself?
 Roland’s new LX700 piano series recreates this immersive playing experience with superior sound and peerless expression, housed within refined, elegant cabinet designs that invite you to perform.
 But while the sound and action are worthy of a high-end traditional instrument, Roland’s digital expertise lets you go much further.
 Maybe you’ll discover the unique atmosphere of a world-class concert hall or studio (even when using headphones).
 You could explore the distinctive tonal qualities of European or American-style grand pianos, relayed through our powerful Acoustic Projection multi-speaker systems.
 Or you may be inspired to play more often with Roland’s unique Piano Every Day app.
 Play a piano in the LX700 series and you’ll quickly find there’s a lot to love; getting started is easy – stopping is much harder.